The Horse World

 … along with uncountable odds & ends.
 Plus all the stuff I bought before the blog began.

 Rita didn’t sell me all of this to me in person.
 She did recommend the saddle.
-Not sure I would have listed to anyone else on that.
+Not sure I would have listened to anyone else on that.
 Several local horsewomen worked for Carousel over the years.
 They did a fine job.
 Regardless of who was behind the counter, it was always Rita’s shop.

 It was a small shop, tiny even.
 She had to be selective about what she carried.
 This made for limited choice at times.
 I didn’t always agree with the choice, but it was always a difference of opinion, not a matter of quality.
 For example, I prefer pink Swat.
 Carousel carried clear.

 Rita was a supporter of the local horse community.
 Blue ribbons from Full Circle shows often came with Carousel gift certificates, above.
 I still have the gift certificate Rodney won earlier this year.
 I forgot about it for a recent purchase and then I couldn’t bring myself to spend it on the last day.

 Rita always greeted me with a smile and good advice.

 Memorial donations may be made to Special Equestrians.

 Stay safe.
 Stay sane.